Can Dogs Eat Pears?

 For more, we recommend reading our article where we list recommended fruits and vegetables for dogs.

-Can dogs eat Asian pears?
+Can dogs eat all types of pears?

 A dog’s ideal diet should be rich in protein and fat.
 Unlike meat or high quality dog feed, which should be offered daily, fruit for dogs should always be given in small portions and only occasionally (as a treat, for example).

-Pear for dogs: benefits
+Pear nutrition for dogs

 Like the vast majority of fruits, pears are composed mainly of water, 84% to be exact.
 In addition, they have around 10 grams of carbohydrates, 1 gram of vegetable protein, 0 grams of fat and 2/3 grams of fiber.
 All of these beneficial nutritional compounds constitute pears as a great snack for all dogs.